vkypandhare/vkypandhare/README.md

 - 👋 Hi, I’m @Dharmaraj Pandhare
-- 👀 I’m interested in softwar engineer
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...